 Using the wrong Value Metric in the beginning

 The price metric you use should be by that of your customer.
 If the customer’s expectation is towards linear yard or run time, it means that it should be reflected in the pricing model you use.
 You should ask yourself; how will you feel if you are the customer?
 It will help you to understand them better.
 Likewise, it should be the same with your subscription analysis time.
-You should take the time to get acquainted with your client’s profit-and-loss statement.
-Also, you should study their income and cost measurement and also the metrics and language they use.
+It would be best if you took the time to get acquainted with your client’s profit-and-loss statement.
+Also, it would be best if you studied their income and cost measurement and even the metrics and language they use.

 If the price you are selling your product is quite low from the beginning, there is always room for an adjustment.
 If your business is a recurring one, it means that your mistakes will be recurring also.
 If you set a 2-year subscription price agreement too low, it then means that your price will be wrong for two years.
-Because most industrial enterprises apply competition-base-pricing while setting their price, their focus is only to penetrate and capture their market share with very low price.
+Because most industrial enterprises apply competition-base-pricing while setting their prices, their focus is only to penetrate and capture their market share at a meager price.
 The crux of the matter is that price always falls from where it began.
-It is quite difficult to increase the price when the value is not presented as part of a successful marketing strategy.
+It is quite challenging to increase the amount when the value is not presented as part of a successful marketing strategy.